 This latest fast started in the middle of the night last night: not the actual fast (I don’t normally drink coffee at 2am), but my decision to proceed with it.
 I have been waking in the night almost every night for the last several weeks, and this time, after glancing at the clock and cringing, I started talking to God about things.

 As a result of all this, plus some bonus material (a painful event in my personal life), I have been going through severe depression and anxiety such as I haven’t experienced for a long time.
-Not catastrophic by any means, particularly to someone to whom God has taught the transforming value of adversity.
+Not catastrophic by any means, particularly to someone to whom God has taught the transformative value of adversity.
 However, the turbulence has made it difficult to focus, caused me to regress into comfort eating and stolen restful sleep from me.
 All this has created a whirlpool in my life and taken me away from things I very much need, often including prayer and contact with important people in my life.
 I have never been so aware of my need for focus and self-discipline while having so little of it.

 Then, this morning at 2:30, I asked God for the umpteenth time: “What do I need to do to get on the other side of this?”
 This time I got an answer.
 A fast.
 Not a food fast, but a fast from something else, preferably something I am reluctant to do without.
 Coffee is that.
 It is a creature comfort, a trusted physical boost and a morning pep-talk.
 I can do without these for a while.